katarinatmb/katarinatmb/README.md

 ## 📈 Featured Projects

 - **[Tongue Disease Prediction Based on ML Algorithms](#)**
-Ongoing Machine Learning project using Python and PyTorch to detect heart disease from tongue images.
-Currently being developed in Jupyter.
-Due to sensitive healthcare data, this project cannot be made public at this time.
+Ongoing Machine Learning project using Python and PyTorch to detect heart disease from tongue and eye images.

 - **[Novi Sad Protest Analysis](https://katarinatmb.github.io/serbia-protest-analysis/)**
   Analyzing protest patterns by group type, region, and frequency after the Novi Sad train station roof collapse in Serbia using RStudio.

 ## 🎓 Education

-- **Master of Applied Data Science** (Expected December 2025)
+- **Master of Applied Data Science**
 - **Bachelor of Science in Nursing**

 <h2>⚡️ Where to find me</h2>